Summer at Camp Orkila

 person re-enters kayak from the water

-Expeditions Assistant Director Positions
+Expeditions Assistant Director

 The Assistant Director works with the Teen Expedition team and supports trip leaders in leading expedition courses.
 They work with trip leaders to plan routes, develop teen leadership curriculum and support the development of teen participants.
 The Expeditions Assistant Director also provides coaching and feedback for trip leaders and supports the day-to-day operations of the Teen Expedition Program.
 Strong applicants will have experience working in the expedition or guiding field, have skills in sea kayaking or similar field, and have strong leadership ability.